Posted on August 24, 2018 by Amanda Surowitz

 “Almost everything was sold out,” Carol said.
 “Angela told me to come back in the morning for the pastries, and then she just gave me a baguette to try.
 That was it.
 I’m in Savannah only about once a week, and this is my first stop.”

-Le Café Gourmet has only been open for a year, but they have well-established roots in the community.
+Le Café Gourmet has only been open since 2016, but they have well-established roots in the community.
 Their coffee comes from Cup to Cup, a Savannah-based specialty coffee roastery.
 The herbs baked into their breads and quiches come from a local organic supplier.
 In return, Le Café Gourmet provides bread and other tasty goods to local businesses—establishments familiar to Savannahians and on visitors’ must-try lists—as well as catering for small events.

 “The Double Tree Hotel, they serve for breakfast our croissants,” Angela said.
 “A lot of people stop by for lunch after their breakfast over there.
 We just started with Vic’s on the River, and, of course, the Paris Market.
 We have the Mirabelle Café in front of the St. John Cathedral.”